Our Journey Continues from Melbourne to Perth!!!!

 South Australia

 Our road trip continued from Melbourne to Perth through the amazing state of South Australia.
-We headed along the Eyre Peninsula towards the town of Port Lincoln The only thing we really new about this town, was that it was the only place in Australia you can cage dive with Great White Sharks🦈
+We headed along the Eyre Peninsula towards the town of Port Lincoln The only thing we new about this town, was that it was the only place in Australia where you could cage dive with Great White Sharks🦈

-Coffin Bay is famous for its Oysters, so of course we had to do a Oyster Farm tour.
+Coffin Bay is famous for its Oysters, so of course we had to do an Oyster Farm tour.
 Read about our hilarious experience HERE.
-“Its too big to swallow” – Millys first reaction to eating oysters.
+“Its too big to swallow” – Milly’s first reaction to eating oysters.

 Read Our Greenly Beach Guide – Click here